Knoxville, Iowa: History

 Knoxville remained an unincorporated village until 1853, when a movement for incorporation began.
 A judicial order was issued after an election in which 64 votes were cast in favor of incorporation, with 4 votes against.
 Knoxville was duly incorporated as a City in 1855.

 In early 1853, the citizens of Marion County created a committee to attract railroad development to the county and to Knoxville, promising to buy shares in any railroad that reached town.
 The first contender was the Muscatine, Oskaloosa & Council Bluffs, proposing an east–west line that would pass through Knoxville, the line being suggested in January 1868 by the proposed Muscatine, Oskaloosa & Council Bluffs.
 By 1875, when this line reached Knoxville, it was the Chicago, Burlington & Quincy Railroad.
 The second railroad to reach Knoxville was the Chicago, Rock Island & Pacific, which completed a line from Oskaloosa in 1876.

-Systematic coal mining in Marion County began with the Union Coal Company's mine in Flagler, 4 mi east of Knoxville in around 1874 or 1875.
-For several years, the Number 5 mine in Flagler was one of the most productive in Iowa, employing around 150 men and working a coal vein over 8 feet (2.5 m) thick.
+Systematic coal mining in Marion County began with the Union Coal Company's mine in Flagler, 4 mi east of Knoxville, around 1874 or 1875.
+For several years, the Number 5 mine in Flagler was one of Iowa's most productive, employing around 150 men and working a coal vein over 8 feet (2.5 m) thick.
 The Oak Hill coal company also had mines in Flagler.

-Shortly after the railroad reached Knoxville, J. T. James opened a coal mine in town just 8 blocks north of the courthouse.
+Shortly after the railroad reached Knoxville, J. T. James opened a coal mine in town eight blocks north of the courthouse.
 This mine continued in operation until 1890.
 A second mine nearby was operated by W. A. Gamble.
 In the 1880s, the White Breast Fuel Company opened the Number 11 mine at Flagler.
 This mine operated in a coal vein that was locally up to 14 feet thick, but only locally.
 The mine continued operating until 1892, working in progressively thinner coal as it expanded.